prometheus/docs/snippets/saved_replies.md

-This document is useful for copy and pasting into https://github.com/settings/replies - feel free to change wording to your preference.
+This document is useful for copy and pasting into https://github.com/settings/replies - feel free to change wording to your own preference.
 It's good to have a bit of variety in our responses, anyway.
 If should be possible to combine any of these snippets.
 Simply cut off the initial thank you blurb from a snippet and replace with "Also,".
 Any combination should create a sane flow, even if most of them obviously wouldn't make much sense.